Layering

 4. 5.
 6.

-4. Toronto (2000/2001) (Private collection, Seattle, WA - lamé, hand-painted silks, black and
+4. Toronto (2000/2001) (Private collection, Seattle, WA) - lamé, hand-painted silks, black

-5. Hobart (2000) (Private collection, Hobart) - lamé, gold, black and hologram synthetic organza;
+5. Hobart (2000) (Private collection, Hobart) - lamé, gold, black and hologram synthetic

-thread ends and snippets; hand-painted silk yarn
+organza; thread ends and snippets; hand-painted silk yarn; freehand machine embroidery

 6. Wellington (2001) (Private collection, Boulder, CO) - lamé, hand-painted silks, black and gold